 Can I start volunteering before I get my DBS check back?
 Some projects will allow you to attend as a one-off before your DBS is back, others will not – just check with a member of staff in the office.

 Where are projects held?
-Projects are held in various locations at both campuses; some are based in University buildings and others are in the local community.
+Projects are held in various locations; some are based in University buildings and others are in the local community.

 Can I join more than one project?
 Yes, you can join as many projects as you like.

 What if no project looks right for me?
-If you can't picture yourself in any of SCA’s projects, staff are happy to explore opportunities to develop new projects to fit your interests and capabilities.
+If you can't picture yourself joining any of our projects, staff are happy to explore opportunities to develop new projects to fit your interests and capabilities.
 Most projects are started by students with an initial idea, and we encourage creation and change of projects as situations demand.
-You can also sign up to our mailing list to hear about new opportunities as they become available – just send us an e-mail and we’ll get in touch! (email@example.com)
+You can also sign up to our mailing list to hear about new opportunities as they become available - email firstname.lastname@example.org from your Durham email address to sign up.

-What else does SCA do?
-We run social events, such as socials, Jazz and Wine, and Comedy and Cocktails; one-off volunteering events; volunteer training; awards to our volunteers both at the oSCArs awards ceremony and throughout the year with hours certificates.
+What else does DUSVO do?
+We run social and fundraising events; one-off volunteering events; volunteer training; and awards to our volunteers at the annual Durham University Volunteering Awards.

 I have a problem with my volunteering.
 Who do I contact?
-If you have any problems whatsoever, please contact the SCA Office on 0191 334 1797 or at email@example.com initially and we'll identify the best person to get back to you.
+If you have any problems please contact email@example.com initially and we'll identify the best person to get back to you.

-Where is the SCA Office?
-We have two offices, one at each campus.
-Durham Campus – in the Palatine Centre, on the ground floor, room PCL012.
+Where is the DUSVO Office?
+We are based in the Palatine Centre, on the ground floor, room PC012.
 Open 9.30am – 4.30pm Mon - Fri.
-Queen’s Campus – in the Sports centre.
-Open 9.30am-4.30pm Mon-Thurs